 We use practical, real-life examples of projects and programs that your community is seeking funds for.
 We use actual guidelines from funding bodies to show attendees what assessors are looking for, and we offer free follow-up support and advice to anyone who’s attended one of our workshops.

 We’ve delivered more than 400 of these workshops to more than 6,000 people over the past 25 years and many of them have been in rural and remote locations.

 One-on-one mentoring for grant writing

 In addition to grant writing workshops, we offer one-on-one or small team mentoring for not for profit groups or community programs.
 This is delivered through an initial 90min introduction session and then half hourly mentoring sessions which focus on specific skill sets related to grant writing.
 This service is charged at an hourly rate with a fixed schedule of mentoring agreed upfront.
 Sessions also cover strategic grant writing for organisations, reporting and acquittal.
 Mentoring can take place in person or remotely via Skype or Zoom.

 Wordsmithing and value-adding for grants

 Once you’ve found your feet as a grant writer, we’re available to wordsmith and value-add to your already written application.
 This service is charged at an hourly rate.

-How to book a grant writing workshop
+How to book a grant writing service

 It’s easy.
 Just shoot us an email and we’ll take it from there.